-By DOROTHY PIPER © McClure Newspaper Syndicate, WNU Service.
+By DOROTHY PIPER © McClure Newspaper Syndicate.
+WNU Service.

 WHEN Norma came into the inheritance bequeathed by her Great-Aunt Harriet, she did just what she longed to do since earliest childhood.
+She built left behind.
+It amused rather than alarmed her one day to find, during the week, someone had entered her cabin and prepared himself a meal, using the food from her own larder.

-She built SHORT a picturesque logglade that was prac-SHORT glade that was practically untraversed.
+SHORT a picturesque log-SHORT glade that was practically untraversed.

 The cabin consist-STORY ed of a living-room, with a rustic fireplace at one end, a comfortable bedroom, and a well-equipped kitchen.
-Every week-end Norma went, unaccompanied, to her forest retreat, and for 48 hours she was extremely happy and blissfully forgetful of the roaring metropolis she had left behind.
+Every week-end Norma went, unaccompanied, to her forest retreat, and for 48 hours she was extremely happy and blissfully forgetful of the roaring metropolis she had